YCChenVictor/blog-frontend/_posts/2021-06-15-React-2-Component-&-Prop.md

   );
 }
 ```
-However, if we want to truly have a component that possess some behavior, then we need to have functions and the functions should have the abilities to change the component's states; as a result, I am going to modify these two components as follow:
+However, if we want to truly have a component customizable, then we need to modify these two components as follow:

 #### Card
 ```